 Traffic handling

-(UL/DL) - Specifically, the grid of CSI-RS beams has an angular granularity of xx degrees in both dimensions and a half-power beamwidth of xx degrees.
+The up/downlink (UL/DL) social VR traffic is handled over a 5G NR radio access network utilising the 3.5/26 GHz carrier and the BS/UE antennas as described above.
+At each BS antenna a Grid of Beams (GoB) comprises a set of pre-defined transmission beams (precoders) in a three-dimensional angular grid.
+Since we assume a persistently on-going VR-aided meeting, we are not concerned with the more coarsely defined access-oriented SS/PBCH-based (Synchro-nisation Signal / Physical Broadcast CHannel) GoB, but rather model the traffic-oriented CSI-RS (Channel State Information Reference Signals) beams in a more finely granular GoB.
+Specifically, the grid of CSI-RS beams has an angular granularity of xx degrees in both dimensions and a half-power beamwidth of xx degrees.

-selects the ing as its serving cell
+Each UE selects the serving BS antenna towards which it experiences the strongest average channel gain as its serving cell, while its serving cell cluster may be extended beyond this ‘best server’ by including additional BS antennas towards which the UE experiences an average channel gain no more than x dB lower to towards the best server.
+With configuration parameter x set to a value greater than 0 dB this implies D-MIMO (Distributed MIMO) where a UE may be concurrently served by the aggregation of multiple BS antenna arrays.

 At the serving cell, the UE selects the strongest CSI-RS beam, indicated via the CSI-RS Resource Indicator (CRI) feedback, with a correspondingly precoded Physical Downlink Shared CHannel (PDSCH) traffic beam used for downlink transmission.
 Receive beamforming is used at the UE side in the form of Maximum Ratio Combining (MRC).
 The combination of a selected CSI-RS beam and a selected MRC configuration at the UE receiver, constitutes a so-called downlink ‘beam pair’.
 Given the use of a TDD carrier, ‘beam correspondence’ is assumed and the same beam pair is applied for uplink communications.